rdspring1/CarND-Vehicle-Detection/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using the sklearn toolkit.
 The code is found in the fifth code cell in the IPython notebook.
 The data is preprocessed to have zero mean and unit variance.
+I attempted to use a non-linear SVM to improve performance and generalization using the 'RBF' kernel trick.
+I achieve between 98.5-99% accuracy with the linear SVM, but with the non-linear SVM, my test accuracy was 99%.
+However, the non-linear SVM was significantly slower, so I did not use it with my pipeline.
+I suspect it would have fewer false positives while processing the video.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The 'search_window' function is found in feature_extraction.py.
-I search the lower quarter section of the image between (400, 656).
+I search the lower quarter section of the image between (400, 700).
+I extract HOG features only once for the entire region of interest in each full image.
+I then subsample windows from the region of interest.

+I chose to move 2 cells_per_step to avoid false positives.
+When I tried 1 cell_per_step, I could detect cars better in a few frames, but saw a greater increase in false positives.

+I tired an alterative scaling factor - 1.0 x-axis and 1.5 y-axis.
+I detected more bounding-boxes per car, but it did not improve overall accuracy.
+Since decreasing the scaling factor can slow down the pipeline, I went with the default scaling factor of 1.5 for the x and y axes.

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately, I searched used all three YCrCb color channels to gather HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

 Here are some example images:

 ![alt text][image4]
 ---